 You're right.
 We also find it uncomfortable that this foundation is needed at all.
 Honestly, we don't really want this foundation to exist.
 We see it as an interim solution, not a new normal.
 Our ambition is that one day we can dissolve the foundation, because the government invests properly in primary education in Amsterdam again.
-Until then, we don't have time to wait: without action, visual arts and gym for kindergartners disappear next year.
+Until then, we don't have time to wait: without additional funding, programmes in visual arts and movement will come under further pressure.
 That's why we work in parallel on the political side, together with other Amsterdam schools.

 That's a legitimate concern.
 It's true that schools with more affluent parents may raise more.
 That's exactly why we're also active in a network of Amsterdam schools, and why we're seeking contact with the city authorities to put this on the political agenda.
-Our foundation isn't the structural solution, but a temporary stopgap for our school.
+The foundation sees itself as a temporary way to keep cultural, physical and enrichment education accessible for as long as these activities are under pressure.

 Yes.
 We're in touch with the Boekmanschool, the 15th Montessori school and the Nicolaas Maesschool (same cuts, comparable parent community), and with De Burght (which already has a working parent fund).
 We share knowledge about legal structures, payment models and political lobbying.